SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 #### Setup

-During the first two weeks they had to learn Pharo and report how they are learning, what were their strategies to learn fast.
+During the first two weeks they had to learn Pharo and report how they were learning, and what were their strategies to learn fast.
 We gave no lectures on Pharo.
 We only listed the following resources:

 - [http://mooc.pharo.org](the mooc on pharo)